JustinDudley/alg-slice-flip-and-widen/README.txt

        - U2 F' L2 U2 F' R' L' (y2) U F2 R2 U L' R' B' L R (x),  put into Alg--YorZ--X notation, is:
        - U2 F' L2 U2 F' R' L' U B2 L2 U R' L' F' R L (y2) (x)
        - (this is a poor example)
-       - I figured out that, amazingly enough, ANY alg in the world can put into this format (and induces an identical pattern on the cube)
+       - I figured out that, amazingly enough, ANY alg in the world can put into this format.
+The newly formatted alg
+       - is essentially the "same alg" but viewed from "different angles" as the turns proceed.
+The the resultant pattern induced
+       - on the cub is identical.

-It then ripples the Y or Z component from the right of the alg to the left, one turn at a time For each ripple-round, it analyzes all possible ways to convert R and L turns into their complement r and l (and r', l2, etc.) turns
+It then ripples the Y or Z component, if it exists, from the right of the alg to the left, one turn at a time For each ripple-round, it analyzes all possible ways to convert R and L turns into their complement r and l (and r', l2, etc.) turns
   - It uses the itertools package to do this.
 IF THE PROGRAM HAS A HEART, THIS IS IT Also for each ripple-round, it looks at each alg and inserts an additional alg with a lowercase udfb if appropriate